Schedule of Assignments

 Select one of these particularly to keep track of in your reading of The Sorrows of Young Werther.
 Claim it in the general forum for the class.

-15: Write and post to the conference center your presentation on romantic themes in The Sorrows of Young Werther.
-Please note the due date.
+15: Write and post to the forum your presentation on romantic themes in The Sorrows of Young Werther.

 This is not a very long book, and it’s really fairly easy to read.
 When it hit Europe, it was considered earth-shaking stuff, and it still packs a wallop.
 It’s not, on many accounts (including my own) a very pleasant book, and it deals with some rather distasteful material (I’ll let you find out in due course — I don’t want to give anything away), and some fabulously self-absorbed and self-pitying thinking.
 At the same time, though, it is remarkable in the way in which it, in 1775, prefigures almost every major impulse of the Romantic movement, which did not really get its published manifesto in England until Wordsworth and Coleridge published the second edition of Lyrical Ballads in 1800.